Shimizu-Technology/dentist-appointment-frontend/README.md

 3. **Deploy** those static files to a hosting provider (e.g., Netlify, Vercel, AWS S3, etc.).

+Ensure that the environment variable used in production is set to the correct backend URL (`VITE_PROD_API_BASE_URL`) in your platform’s environment configuration.

 ---

 ## Key Features

 1. **Appointments**
    - Users can book new appointments, view upcoming ones, and cancel/reschedule if they meet the requirements (e.g., 24+ hours in advance).
-   - Admin can view and manage all appointments.
+   - Admins can view and manage all appointments in a **FullCalendar**-based admin calendar (timeGrid or dayGrid view).
+   - The user booking process uses **react-day-picker** to choose the date, then a time slot picker to confirm the final appointment time.

 2. **Dependents**
    - Users can add/edit dependents.
-   - Manage appointments for your dependents.
+   - Manage appointments on behalf of your dependents.

 3. **Insurance**
    - Users can view/update their insurance info (provider, policy number, plan type).